-Update 2020: Our agency now provides the Texas garnishment bond for any amount up to $50,000, without a credit check inquiry.
-Other amounts are based upon approval of your credit and financial standing; the latter, if applicable to the bond amount.
-Good credit is required.
+Update 2020: Our agency now provides the Texas garnishment bond for any amount up to $100,000, without a credit check inquiry.
+Higher amounts are based upon approval of your credit and financial standing; good credit is also required.
 We no longer take collateral as an option.

 A garnishment bond is a type of court surety bond mandated by the courts during certain proceedings.

 Specifically, a Texas garnishment bond protects the defendant from the loss of any property or assets should the court judgment be eventually ruled in their favor.

 The bond also becomes necessary when the court mandates its purchase as a condition of the court proceedings.